mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 # Results

 This chapter presents the results of the experiments described in \autoref{methodology}.
-In \autoref{endianness}, we present the results of applying our proposed model architectures to detecting endianness from a binary file.
-In \autoref{instruction-width-type}, we present the results of applying the same model architectures to detecting whether a binary file has fixed-length or variable-length instructions (hereby referred to as _instruction width type_).
+In \autoref{endianness}, we present the results of applying our proposed model architectures for detecting endianness from a binary file.
+In \autoref{instruction-width-type}, we present the results of applying the same model architectures for detecting whether a binary file has fixed-length or variable-length instructions (hereby referred to as _instruction width type_).

 ## Endianness